apache/carbondata/docs/ddl-operation-on-carbondata.md

    - **Sort Columns Configuration**

-      It is used to specify the  multi dimensional key(MDK) columns.
-By default MDK is composed of all dimension columns except complex datatype column.
+     "SORT_COLUMN" property is for users to specify which columns belong to the MDK index.
+If user don't specify "SORT_COLUMN" property, by default MDK index be built by using all dimension columns except complex datatype column.

 ```
        TBLPROPERTIES ('SORT_COLUMNS'='column1, column3')